 Photo by Yaroslav Shuraev

 Looking for some not-so-spooky activities this season?
-These Portland family-friendly Halloween events put an emphasis on fun over fright.
+These Portland area family-friendly Halloween events put an emphasis on fun over fright.

 Events range from traditional trick-or-treating to immersive homemade displays to haunted attractions.
 Peruse the list below and start making fond Halloween memories with your loved ones.